AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

   Arr : Int_Array := ...;

   case Arr is
+    --  Match all arrays of length 3 containing elements 1, 2, and 3
     when (1, 2, 3)                                => null

-      --  Match all arrays of length 3 containing elements 1, 2, and 3
-    when (1 | 2 => 4, 3 ..
+    --  Match arrays ranging from 1 to 8 whose first two elements are 4 when (1 | 2 => 4, 3 ..
 8 => <>)               => null

-      --  Match arrays ranging from 1 to 8 whose first two elements are 4 when Arr_1_10'(others => Positive | Negative) => null;
-      --  Match arrays ranging from 1 to 10 which do not contain zero when Arr_1_10                                 => null;
+    --  Match arrays ranging from 1 to 10 which do not contain zero when Arr_1_10'(others => Positive | Negative) => null;

     --  Match arrays ranging from 1 to 10
+    when Arr_1_10                                 => null;

-    when <>                                       => null;
+    --  Match every other cases.
+Equivalent to `when others` when <>                                       => null;
   end case;